BROJ

 Stefo Milankov

-Director / Writer
+Executive Producer / Writer

 Stefo (Steve) Milankov, embarking in Film School in New York City, is a veteran of writing and stewardship from his 25-year career in Corporate Law.
 An on-going investor in Broadway Theater, Mr. Milankov is building on his storytelling experience in the medium of film through historical fiction.